topkecleon/telegram-bot-bash/README.md

 Since Version 0.96 bashbot offers the option to recover from broken connections (aka blocked).
 Therefore you can provide a function named `bashbotBlockRecover()` in `mycommands.sh`.
 If the function exists it is called every time when a broken connection is detected.

-Possible actions are: Check if network is working, change IP or simply wait some time.
+Possible actions are: Check if network is working, change IP-Adress or simply wait some time.

 If everything seems OK return 0 for retry or any non 0 value to give up.